 But it doesn't have to be that way, which is why we compiled some tips to share with you that can help you lower the cost of purchasing them.
 These tips include how to prioritize your organic food purchases as well as places that you can seek out organic foods at lower costs.
 We hope that these tips allow you to lower your food costs without sacrificing the enjoyment and healthfulness of your meals.

 By purchasing locally grown produce in season you not only save money on the distribution costs of food, you also will enjoy foods that taste better and are more nutritious.
 If you have a farmer's market in your area, visit it and meet the people who grow the food.
-Many may not offer fruits and vegetables that are labeled as organically grown (due to the expense of having their farm certified organic) but may grow their produce using the same principles.
+While many local farms might not offer fruits and vegetables that are certified organic, their produce is often grown using the same principles.

 Also, look into whether there are any Community Supported Agriculture groups (CSAs) in your area.
 CSAs are a way to support and buy produce directly from farmers; because you make a commitment to purchase for the growing season, it is usually less expensive.
 You can use the search feature on the Local Harvest website to find a CSA near you.